ballisticfox/GasGiantsEnhanced/README.md

 # GasGiantsEnhanced
-Enhancement for Jupiter that redoes the clouds and adds moving, independent, bands.
+Enhancement for RSS and KSRSS that completely remakes all the gasgiant clouds and adds moving independent bands.